prometheusXN/D-LADAN/README.md

 There are many recent works comparing the models that have a PLM backbone with our work to verify their effectiveness.
 We complain that such a comparison is unfair and does not directly prove the superiority of their frameworks, due to the inherent performance differences between the simple backbones (e.g., CNN, RNN, and LSTM) and the PLM-like backbone (e.g., BERT, Lawformer, and so on).
 Thus, we'll implement BERT versions of LADAN and D-LADAN later.
-We call for an objective and fair comparison between methods, so as to further advance the development of the industry.
+We call for an objective and fair comparison between methods, to further advance the development of the industry.

+## Bert_Ladan
+Now we have implemented BERT versions of D-LADAN, refer to the folder: [**Bert_Ladan**](https://github.com/prometheusXN/D-LADAN/tree/main/Bert_Ladan).